ibm-cloud-docs/activity-tracker/control_usage_quotas.md

 7. Click **Apply** to save the exclusion rule.

+8. After you configure an exclusion rule, verify that the exclusion rule behaves as you expect.

+    Check the query in a custom view by entering the search criteria in the search bar of the *Everything* view, and validating that the data that is displayed is the data that you want excluded.
+    {: tip}

 #### Monthly exclusion rules
 {: #monthly_usage_quota}

 To specify a monthly exclusion rule, do the following from the *Usage Quotas* dialog:

+Verify that each exclusion rule that you add behaves as expected.
+Improper configured exclusion rules can result in storing data not intended for storage.
+{: important}

 1. In the **Triggered Exclusion Rules** section click **Add monthly rule**.